obalogu2/financialMarket/README.md

 # financialMarket
-Computation in financial Market based on question from Options, Futures and other derivatives by John C Hull
+Computation in financial Market based on questions from Options, Futures and other derivatives by John C Hull